nickzoic/nick.zoic.org/art/micropython-esp32-s3-ethernet-poe-ov5640-camera/index.md

 960000
 ```

-For some reason it isn't capturing JPEGS though.
+For some reason it isn't capturing JPEGs on the OV5640 though.
+It works fine with the OV2640.

 ## control pins